TraceLD/retropath/README.md

 2. Run the following command via the terminal: `dotnet RetroPath.Cli.dll "./example_data/rules.csv" "./example_data/source.csv" "./example_data/sink.csv" 4`.

+**IMPORTANT:** If while running the program you get a pop-up saying "RDKFuncs.so can't be opened because Apple can't check it for malicious software" click "Ok".
+This will make the program quit with an error.
+This file is the library for the RDKit cheminformatics suite and can safely be opened, however it is not signed due to the aforementioned £100/year account requirement.
+To allow macOS to run it, immediately after the program quits with an error open System Preferences -> Security & Privacy.
+Towards the bottom there should be "RDKFuncs.so was blocked from use because it is not from an identified developer".
+Click "Allow anyway".
+Now run the command from step 2 again and when the pop up pops up again there will be a new option "Open".
+Click it.
+This will allow the program to execute correctly.

 ### Viewing the results

 To view the results see the `results` folder that has been generated after running the example.
 Inside the folder there should be a `results.csv` file with the generated global results.
 Open it.
 Inside the file there should be 6 results (not counting the header with the column names) with Initial source being `[pinocembrin]` for each.
 The last column should be `Iteration`.
 If you have got such results then they are correct.